hajdumozes/text-adventure/README.md

 ## Features:
 * Gameplay is based on user inputs
+* At the start of the game, the player can choose a class and an equipment based on the class
 * One battle is available so far
 * Battle is based on D&D d20 system
 * Damage is based on weapons